jerodsanto/blog/development/_posts/2012-12-11-capybara-and-poltergeist-snap.md

 Executing JavaScript with Capybara used to be a pain, but I recently switched from [capybara-webkit][capybara-webkit] to [Poltergeist][poltergeist] as my JS test driver.

-Poltergeist uses [PhantomJS][phantomjs], which in my experience is faster than QT's WebKit and an easier dependency to install.[^1]
+Poltergeist uses [PhantomJS][phantomjs], which in my experience is faster than capybara-webkit and easier to install.[^1]

 ![Sadly, Sam Raimi will be subjecting Poltergeist to the ole' Hollywood remake][poltergeist-pic]